 The Message of the Gospel

 The very word “Gospel” means Good News.
 But in order to see just how good the Gospel is - we've got to understand the bad news.
 Everyone person, who has ever lived (save One) is a sinner and falls woefully short of the glory of God.
 In fact, because God Himself is holy, He won't allow any sin or evil in His presence.
 Sin is a violation of God's Law, a rebellion against His rule, and often a selfish act at the expense of another.
-Much of sin can be summarized in the 10 commandments, but it also includes sinful words and attitudes of our heart.
-(6:23)” For the wages of sin is death, but the free gift of God is eternal life in Jesus Christ our Lord.”
+Much of sin can be summarized in the 10 commandments, but it also includes sinful words and the attitudes of our hearts. ” For the wages of sin is death, but the free gift of God is eternal life in Jesus Christ our Lord.” - Rom.
+6:23

 In Eph.
 2:8-9 We read these profound words which separate Christianity from all of the world’s religions.
 (8) “For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, (9) not a result of works, so that no one may boast.”
 God’s grace alone (or undeserved favor) is the basis, or ground, for a sinner’s acceptance by Him.
 Faith alone is the means by which that gracious gift of eternal life is received.